Crystalline cohomology of rigid analytic spaces: Cohomology over

 \subsection{Comparison with pro-\'etale cohomology}

-In this subsection, we compare infinitesimal cohomology of $X/\Sigma_{\inf}$ with the pro-\'etale cohomology of the de Rham period sheaf $\BBdr$.
-As an application, we show the degeneracy of the Hodge--de Rham spectral sequence, together with a torsion freeness of infinitesimal cohomology $\rmH^i(X/\Sigma,\mathcal{O}_{X/\Sigma_{\inf}})$ over $\Bdr$.
+In this subsection, we compare the infinitesimal cohomology of $X/\Sigma_{\inf}$ with the pro-\'etale cohomology of the de Rham period sheaf $\BBdr$.
+As an application, we show the degeneracy of the Hodge--de Rham spectral sequence, together with a torsionfreeness of the infinitesimal cohomology $\rmH^i(X/\Sigma,\mathcal{O}_{X/\Sigma_{\inf}})$ over $\Bdr$.
 Throughout the section, we will assume the basics of the pro-\'etale topology defined in \cite{Sch13}.

 \textbf{Comparison theorem.} Let $X$ be a rigid space over $K$, and let $X_\pe$ be the pro-\'etale site of $X$.
 The pro-\'etale site admits a basis, which consists of affinoid adic spaces $U=\Spa(B,B^+)$ that are pro-\'etale over $X$ and are \emph{affinoid perfectoid} (namely, the Huber pair $(B,B^+)$ is a perfectoid algebra over $K$).
 Over the pro-\'etale site, we can associate the complete structure sheaf $\wh\calO_X$, whose section at an affinoid perfectoid space $U=\Spa(B,B^+)$ is the $K$-algebra $B$.
 Denote $\nu:X_\pe \ra X_{\rig}$ to be the canonical morphism from the pro-\'etale site to the rigid site of $X$.